Rock Band (iOS)

-Gameplay is similar to other Rock Band series games, but controlled without instrument controllers, and instead with the iOS-device's multi-touch display and built-in accelerometer.
-The game features multiplayer support over Bluetooth, and online play via Facebook Connect.
+Gameplay was similar to other Rock Band series games, but controlled without instrument controllers, and instead with the iOS-device's multi-touch display, microphone, and built-in accelerometer.
+The game featured multiplayer support over Bluetooth, and online play via Facebook Connect.

-A total of twenty songs appear in the game, and extra songs are available as purchasable, downloadable content.
+A total of twenty songs appeared in the game, and extra songs were available as purchasable downloadable content.